If you want a refund for travel because of coronavirus

 If your refund is taking longer than expected

 You should contact the company and ask how long the refund will take.
-It’s worth telling them if you need the money urgently - for example, if you’ve lost your job because of coronavirus.
+It’s worth telling them if you need the money urgently - for example, if you’ve lost your job.

 If the refund takes longer than the company said it would, you can find out how to complain.